 - Battles now operate with up to six units, though the player can access additional forces in certain missions.

-- You can now attack more than once, only if the unit has enough Action Points(AP) to do so.
+- Players can now attack more than once, though only if the unit has enough Action Points(AP) to do so.
 With the exception of Melee and support Fire which can only be used once per battle.

 - New backpack types have been implemented into the battle system.
 Sensor backpacks are equipped with sonar and radar sensors that extend the firing range of missile launchers.
 EMP backpacks hit a Wanzer with an Electromagnetic pulse and disable them for a set amount of time.
 Repair backpacks fix Damaged parts, and Status Effects.
 Jetpacks have built-in boosters that allow a Wanzer to scale buildings and directly bypass obstacles.
-Radio backpacks have communications equipment that allows transport to drop supplies, armor coating, or call in an air strike (which the player must wait two turns for).
+Radio backpacks have communications equipment that allows transport to drop supplies, armor coating, or call in an airstrike (which the player must wait two turns for).

 Other changes to note: The Ability to strengthen a Wanzer's Qualities (Implemented from FM3) has been removed.
-Stronger parts and Weapons must always be bought, with more coming in the further you progress, Although some can always be acquired through battle simulations.
+Stronger parts and weapons must always be bought, with more coming in the further the player progresses -- although some can always be acquired through battle simulations.
 Characters are restricted to only one Wanzer Each.
 Characters also gain Enhancement Points (EP) Which are gained by destroying units and beating missions.
 The EP is spent on Skills, or upgrading previous skills to a higher level.

 Setting and story

 Set in the year 2096.
 FM4 takes place in two Scenarios simultaneously.
 One scenario takes place in the European Commonwealth (EC) and the other scenario takes place in the United Continental States (UCS).